CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-1-Getting-Started-with-the-Environment.md

 ## Exercise 1: Log in to Azure Portal

-In this exercise you will learn how to login to the Azure Portal in the JumpVM using user credentials provided under the Environment Details for accessing the Azure Portal
+In this exercise you will learn how to login to the Azure Portal in the JumpVM using user credentials provided under the Environment Details to access the Azure Portal

 ### Instructions